Data Breach Exposes 3 Billion Personal Information Records

 With your personal info potentially on the dark web, strongly consider taking preventive measures now.
 Checking your credit and getting identity theft protection can help keep you safer in the aftermath of a breach.
 Further, a security freeze can help prevent identity theft if you spot any unusual activity.
 You can get all three in place with our McAfee+ Advanced or Ultimate plans.
 Features include:

-• Credit monitoring keeps an eye on changes to your credit score, report, and accounts with timely notifications and guidance so you can take action to tackle identity theft.
+• Credit monitoring keeps an eye on changes to your credit score, report, and accounts, providing timely notifications and guidance so you can take action to tackle identity theft.

 • Security freeze protects you proactively by stopping unauthorized access to existing credit card, bank, and utility accounts or from new ones being opened in your name.
 And it won’t affect your credit score.

-• ID Theft & Restoration Coverage gives you $2 million in identity theft coverage and identity restoration support if determined you’re a victim of identity theft.
+• ID Theft & Restoration Coverage gives you $2 million in identity theft coverage and identity restoration support if it is determined that you’re a victim of identity theft.
 This way, you can cover losses and repair your credit and identity with a licensed recovery expert.

 Breaches and leaks can lead to exposure, particularly on dark web marketplaces where personal info gets bought and sold.
 Our Identity Monitoring can help notify you quickly if that happens.
 It keeps tabs on everything from email addresses to IDs and phone numbers for signs of breaches.
 If spotted, it offers advice that can help secure your accounts before they’re used for identity theft.